 The following address, a response to a letter from his friend, the Swiss Religious Socialist Leonard Ragaz, touches on these themes.
 Ragaz had asked whether Eberhard’s community, the Bruderhof, considered itself to be “the” church – as opposed to just one of many other members in the “family of Christ.”
 The question, Ragaz conceded, was a delicate one: “If such a great thing would be given to you, should you not handle it with the utmost reserve, as a miracle which could easily withdraw, something of which you were not worthy, as none of us is?”

-Eberhard considered Ragaz’s question carefully, dedicating three evenings to the topic; the excerpt below summarizes these discussions.
-(March 1933)
+Eberhard considered Ragaz’s question carefully, dedicating three evenings in March 1933 to the topic; the excerpt below summarizes these discussions.

 The disciples whom Jesus told to wait for the Holy Spirit remained together for days, united in their expectation of God and his power.
-And when the time was fulfilled the Holy Spirit broke upon them from above, as a wind from heaven, as flames of fire on their heads.
+And when the time was fulfilled, the Holy Spirit broke upon them from above, as a wind from heaven, as flames of fire on their heads (Acts 2:2–3).
 They received the gifts of the Holy Spirit and the powers of the world to come.
-They were united with one another in their teaching, in the breaking of bread and in the fellowship of the table; they were united in prayer and in the sharing of all their goods.
+They were united with one another in their teaching, in the breaking of bread and in the fellowship of the table; they were united in prayer and in the sharing of all their goods (Acts 4:43–47).
 So the church came into being, and so the church will come into being again and again.

 But where people do not submit to the working of the Holy Spirit – and where there is not full fellowship of work and goods, nor complete unity and agreement in faith and action – we cannot speak of the church.